Chaotic diffusion of the fundamental frequencies in the Solar System: Parametric fitting

-Some of the frequencies, interestingly, has several secondary modes in their density estimation apart from their primary one.
-Most of the secondary modes, if exists, are quite small compared to the primary one.
-They are also often short-lived, most of them emerge at the beginning of the diffusion stage and disappear quickly after.
-Therefore they are not included in this parametric model, whose aim is to fit the long-term PDF of the fundamental frequencies.
+Some of the frequencies, interestingly, have several secondary modes in their density estimation apart from their primary one.
+Most of the secondary modes, if they exist, are quite small compared to the primary one.
+They are also often short lived; most of them emerge at the beginning of the diffusion stage and disappear quickly thereafter.
+Therefore, they are not included in this parametric model, the aim of which is to fit the long-term PDF of the fundamental frequencies.
 However, some persist for a long time and have a small but non-negligible amplitude.
-To account for these secondary modes, we simply add Gaussian functions to the skew Gaussian distribution and adjust for their amplitudes so that the fitting distribution is ultimately the skew Gaussian mixture model:
+To account for these secondary modes, we simply added Gaussian functions to the skew Gaussian distribution and adjusted for their amplitudes so that the fitting distribution is ultimately the skew Gaussian mixture model:

-where $\sum_{i=0}^m A_i= 1$, and m is the number of secondary modes.
+where $\sum_{i=0}^m A_i= 1$ and m is the number of secondary modes.
 The secondary modes are much smaller than the primary mode: $A_0 \gg \sum_{i=1}^m A_i$.
 In our case here, $m=1$ for $g_4$ and $s_3$, while the asymptotic secondary modes for the other frequencies can be considered negligible.

 For the outer fundamental frequencies, we do not observe significant skewness or secondary modes in their density estimations.
 Therefore, the density estimations of the outer fundamental frequencies can be approximated by a simple Gaussian distribution.